Jane Beale: 2014–2017

 By May 2017, Jane is able to stand up and has crutches but still uses the wheelchair.
-In September, Jane discovers Steven's lie about his brain tumour, Steven's affair with Abi and Max's revenge plan.
+In September, Jane discovers Steven's lie about his brain tumour, Steven's affair with Abi Branning (Lorna Fitzgerald), and Max's revenge plan.
 As Jane confronts Max, a gas explosion destroys Walford in Bloom.
-Max leaves Jane at restaurant, but, Jane having told Max she knows his scheme, he orders Steven to kill Jane.
+Max leaves Jane at the restaurant, but, Jane having told Max she knows his scheme, he orders Steven to kill Jane.
 Steven arrives and confronts Jane.
 Jane tries to talk Steven round but he is disbelieving about Abi expecting his child.
 Steven turns increasingly nasty on Jane, leaving her helpless on the floor and goes through with setting fire to Beales.
 Later Steven has a change of heart and refuses to kill Jane.
 Max violently shoves Steven to a corner of a kitchen counter leaving him badly injured.
 Max confronts Jane about his revenge on all Walford residents.
 Jane pleads with Max not to go through with his plans, however he proceeds to take the fire blanket, leaving Jane to burn to death.
 Jane survives and is taken to hospital, although Steven later dies from his injuries.
 Jane is left in a coma for several weeks afterwards, and upon waking up she is threatened by Max to stay quiet.
 Max eventually orders her to leave Walford, and although she and Ian make plans to leave, Max later orders her to leave alone, threatening Bobby if she doesn't comply.
 Jane says her goodbye but couldn't tell anybody about Max because he was watching her move every time.
 Jane leaves Walford in a taxi, leaving Ian a voicemail telling him she will ring him later.
 When she doesn't phone, Ian fears that she is missing, but is talked out of reporting it by Max, who then leaves her another message warning her to not contact Ian again.
 In a last attempt to oust Max, Jane sends a voicemail to her friend Stacey Fowler (Lacey Turner) warning her about Max, unaware that her phone is now in the possession of Bernadette Taylor (Clair Norris) after her younger brother Riley Taylor (Tom Jacobs) impulsively stole it for her.
-Riley and his brother Chatham Taylor (Alfie Jacobs) later listen to a different voicemail from Jane, which begs Stacey not to repeat the details of her first voicemail to anyone.
+Riley and his brother Chatham (Alfie Jacobs) later listen to a different voicemail from Jane, which begs Stacey not to repeat the details of her first voicemail to anyone.

 Stacey gets her phone back on Christmas Day 2017 and Max deletes most of the voicemails before she can hear them.
 However, Tanya arrives and reveals that Jane has told her everything, revealing the truth about Max's role in Steven's death and Jane's departure to Stacey and an eavesdropping Abi and Stacey's husband Martin Fowler (James Bye).
 Upon arriving back at Ian's house, Abi tells Lauren, Ian and Kathy about Max's role in Steven's death, and Kathy tells Phil; leaving all disgusted with Max's actions.
 In 2020, Jane files for divorce, leaving Ian free to marry his childhood friend Sharon.